 The General Assembly has funded two types of programs for graduate students: a tuition remission program that remits the difference between in-state and out-of-state tuition for out-of-state graduate students; and a program providing in-state tuition awards to both in-state and out-of state students.
 The last action by the General Assembly to increase the number of graduate tuition remissions occurred during the 1999 legislative session.
-Since 1999, the campuses have created more than 100 new graduate programs and there has been a 25 percent increase in graduate students.
+Since 1999, the campuses have created more than 100 new graduate programs.
 With the continuing growth in the number of graduate programs and graduate enrollment, the campuses have identified tuition remission increases as an extremely important component of maintaining national competitiveness.